WWE News: Zelina Vega Reveals If She’ll Ever Wrestle Again

-Zelina Vega is currently the manager of Andrade and Angel Garza on WWE’s Monday Night Rawbrand.
+Zelina Vega is currently the manager of Andrade and Angel Garza on WWE’s Monday Night Raw brand.
 She’s been managing Andrade since his days in NXT, and their alliance led to him winning the NXT Championship.
-In recent years, Vega has primarily been a valet, but she still has her own in-ring ambitions that she wants to pursue eventually.
+In recent years, Vega has primarily been a valet, but she still has her own in-ring ambitions that she wants to pursue eventually in WWE.

 “Right now, people are seeing me, my job is to put the other guys over, my job is to make sure my associates, my clients are in the right spot at the right time, making sure I’m talking them up, but when I bring it to myself, I don’t think people are going to be ready for that just yet, and that’s something that I want to be, when it’s going to happen, there is going to be no stopping me there.”